puppetlabs/puppetdb/documentation/api/query/experimental/event.markdown

 * `query`: Required.
 A JSON array of query predicates, in prefix form.
 (The standard `["<OPERATOR>", "<FIELD>", "<VALUE>"]` format.)

-For example, for all events in the report with id '38ff2aef3ffb7800fe85b322280ade2b867c8d27', the JSON query structure would be:
+For example, for all events in the report with hash '38ff2aef3ffb7800fe85b322280ade2b867c8d27', the JSON query structure would be:

     ["=", "report", "38ff2aef3ffb7800fe85b322280ade2b867c8d27"]